-Serial print messages. printf has been a staple of programming since before I could code, and although it's still very powerful, it has always had serious issues.
-The biggest is probably it's speed.
-Generally your serial port will be running at 9600 baud, but even if you have it clocked a lot faster, simply sending the string "done" or "error" could take thousands of times longer than the rest of your programs operation!
+Serial print messages: printf has been a staple of programming since before I could code, and although it's still very powerful, it has always had serious issues.
+The biggest is probably its speed.
+Generally, your serial port will be running at 9600 baud, but even if you have it clocked a lot faster, simply sending the string "done" or "error" could take thousands of times longer than the rest of your program's operation.
 If you're running an update loop at 1,000 Hz or even 100 Hz, adding one or two blocking print statements will stall out your program.
-For timing sensitive applications, printf can cause more bugs than it can solve.
+For timing-sensitive applications, printf can cause more bugs than it can solve.

-Using a Logic Analyzer for firmware debugging
+Using a Logic Analyzer for Firmware Debugging

 The most common use of a logic analyzer during firmware debugging, beyond protocol decoding, is to simply check to see if a particular part of code is running at all.
 A simple toggling of an IO pin is low overhead (usually 4 clock cycles or less on some microcontrollers) and can be recorded using a logic analyzer with high precision.
 When sampling 4x faster than the core clock of your microcontroller, you can usually measure the timing between toggles down to the clock cycle, if necessary.

-What if you're running low on IO pins, or run out?
+What if you're running low on IO pins or run out?
 What if you need to transmit more information than just a few bits?

 Saleae devices can record and decode serial data at much higher bit-rates than any USB to serial adapter.
-Logic 8 should have no trouble recording and decoding up to 25 mbps serial streams. (when sampling at 100 MSPS).
+Logic 8 should have no trouble recording and decoding up to 25 mbps serial streams (when sampling at 100 MSPS).

 In our own designs, we've used an exposed I2C bus to print debug messages for Logic to record.
-Since an I2C host won't send data payloads unless a device ACKs its address, we've even implemented a debug system where only the address byte of a packet is used to print debug information.
+Since a I2C host won't send data payloads unless a device ACKs its address, we've even implemented a debug system where only the address byte of a packet is used to print debug information.
 It's slow, and you need to make sure you don't accidentally write to a real device, but it's infinitely better than having no debug output at all.

-Logic analyzers are already very useful for decoding protocol data, verifying timing and operation of signaling, measuring frequency and duty cycle, and measuring time between events and counting occurrences.
-Here are some suggestions for analyzing firmware operation by recording signals that were purposely created for firmware debugging, and would not normally be present in an application.
+Logic analyzers are already very useful for decoding protocol data, verifying timing and operation of signaling, measuring frequency and duty cycle and measuring time between events and counting occurrences.
+Here are some suggestions for analyzing firmware operation by recording signals that were purposely created for firmware debugging and would not normally be present in an application.

 Keep in mind that the Saleae Logic devices can record at high speeds for considerable lengths of time when little activity is present on the bus.
 In most cases, you should be able to record for minutes or even hours to thoroughly test your design.
 In some cases, it may be helpful to set up long recordings of your device's operation.
-For long term recording, or to automate captures, you can use our socket API.
+For long-term recording or to automate captures, you can use our socket API.
 How to enable the socket server for the scripting API

 trello ID: 56253a2b6a6ed616d207e717